-• Estimated emissions from 2B5 have increased by 1 Gg, due to the incorporation of updated data for some processes in the general chemical industry sector.
+• Estimated emissions from 2B5 have decreased by 15 Gg, largely due to changes in the interpretation of data reported in the Pollution Inventory.

 Changes in the methodology are likely to be required from year to year in order to deal with changes in the data available.
 The intention behind these changes is to try to maintain the quality of estimates at current levels with the resources available.